~

 It only took a few decades to tear ourselves asunder, one from the other in our demand for the pursuit of happiness — even when that pursuit enslaved the brave and singed their freedom.

-We are the same, you and I. There is no us and them.
+We were broken, North and South.
+There is no us and them.
 It is only we.
-And we were broken, North and South.
-In those middling days I walked the bloody fields of the blue-and-gray willing them to live.
-Some rose, I tried, some shook their heads and closed their eyes.
-In their names I went on to assist the births of the children their young wives were carrying.
-And I weep for what we do to ourselves in this vast melee of crowded ignorance.
+But, indivisible?
+In those middling days she walked the bloody fields of the blue-and-gray willing them to live.
+Some rose, she tried, some shook their heads and closed their eyes.
+In their names she went on to assist the births of the children their young wives were carrying.
+And she wept for what we do to ourselves in this vast melee of crowded ignorance.

 . . .

 The same patterns reveal themselves to new people who fight life and soul for what they hold dear, even though it proverbially tears us limb from limb when not so very long ago, our forebears died because their freedom was suffocated out from under them, while greed fed the wounds on their backs.
-Greed and fear of difference.
+Greed and the fear intolerance brings.

 Still, we grow, as slow as the decades that pass, into people infiltrated with knowledge.
 We are responsible for that knowledge — to use it, to practice the bettering of our world through our learned history.
-Learn from vacancies that history left.
+Learn from vacancies that history left untold.

 If we are not intentional, that knowledge slips through our minds and stains the soil of our ancestors instead of securing the visionary cornerstones for the next generations.
 We are responsible to harness a vanguard of equality, of generosity instead of fear, and the wild abandon of courage to fill empty spaces of our now, the moment at hand, with mercy, freedom, compassion, while we, today, have breath.